Help Desk Software For Schools: Why You Need it And How to Choose One

 Now, the best part.
 We are aware there are a ton of software alternatives in the market, but these are our top five help desk tools for schools.

-1. InvGate Service Desk
+1. InvGate Service Management

 Did you think we were going to begin with any other option?
 We have enough confidence to start with our tool not only because we built it but also because we can prove it fits perfectly with schools.

-We managed to build a tool that's flexible enough to adapt to multiple industries and areas, that has Low-Code/No-Code features and an intuitive UX so that users don't need to be trained or tech-savvy, and that is highly customizable so that every company can embed their identity into it.
+We managed to build a tool that's flexible enough to adapt to multiple industries and areas, that has low-code/no-code features and an intuitive UX so that users don't need to be trained or tech-savvy, and that is highly customizable so that every company can embed their identity into it.

-InvGate Service Desk key features
+InvGate Service Management key features

 • Self-service capabilities to create a knowledge base, self-service portal, and service catalog to give end-users the autonomy to search, solve, and submit issues.